AvivMark/Pinger-Api-UI/README.md

-# Dashboard for project pinger-api-go
+# Dashboard for project Pinger-Api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).